Mastering GCSE PE: A complete walkthrough to Effective Training Methods

 6. Plyometrics: Explosive Power

-Plyometrics involves exercises that utilize the stretch-shortening cycle of muscles to generate explosive power.
+Plyometrics involves exercises that put to use the stretch-shortening cycle of muscles to generate explosive power.
 Examples include jump squats, box jumps, and medicine ball throws.
 This training method is particularly beneficial for improving speed and agility.

 - Benefits: Increases power and explosiveness; enhances agility and speed.